 Of course, there are so many other choices of food in Greece, but this is not the post for that.
 The point I wish to make is that I strongly believe that the Greek approach to mealtimes and fast food served is ‘healthy’ in so many ways.
 You can look at recommended Greek food blogs.

 Are you tempted to holiday in Greece yet?
-Check out and compare a range of hotels here

-British vs Greek culture: the language
+British and Greek culture: the language

 It’s true when they say that language and linguistics can shape a culture.
 When I used to teach English in Greece, I first thought that they were being incredibly rude.
 Then I came to understand that it was language differences, not rudeness that shaped the people.